 “They are truly relentless!” she cried.

 “My scans place their point of origin as Zonn,” said Magicko.
 “Why would they come here?
-We have no connection to that world, as either ally or foe!”
+We have no connection to that world, neither as ally nor as foe!”

 Golden Blade spun his sword around, allowing a star-bolt to erupt from its point.
-“I can stun them as well, but for every one that falls, eight more arise!” he said.
+“I can stun them as well, but for each one that falls, eight more arise!” he said.